2025 Board Ballot

 The new Board of Directors will be announced at the AES Annual General Meeting, to be held in Bradman Theatrette, National Convention Centre, 31 Constitutional Avenue, Canberra, ACT 2601, Australia on Wednesday 17 September 2025, commencing 5:30pm AEST.
 Details of the Annual General Meeting, including business and proxy forms is available on this page.

-Statements from the nominees are included below and in Election Buddy.
+Statements from this year's nominees are included below.

 The Board of Directors consists of: